apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### March 10th, 2022: Apache Jackrabbit 2.20.5 released
+Apache Jackrabbit 2.20.5 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
+See the [downloads](downloads.html#v2.20) page for more details.

 #### March 2nd, 2022: Apache Jackrabbit FileVault 3.6.0 released
 Apache Jackrabbit FileVault 3.6.0 is the current stable release of the repository content synchronization tool.
 It requires Java 8 or newer.